Grabow: Religion

 The town church is the evangelical-lutheran St. Georgs church which lies in the centre of the old town, just behind the town hall.
 It is the highest building in the town and was built in 1781 with the pulpit dating back to 1555, making it the second oldest pulpit in all of Germany.
 A church in Grabow was first mentioned in the year 1285.
 Two other churches lie within the town's core: the catholic Maria Magdalena church located in an old horse stable since 1958, and a small Seventh-day Adventist Church.
-Grabow has no known Jews, the last one being Betty Londe, née Rosenthal, who was recorded to be in a Mischehe (mixed marriage) in 1942, which saved her from the Holocaust.
-Despite this, Grabow maintains a Jewish cemetery and used to have a synagogue until the early 1930s.
+Grabow, which has no known Jewish population today, used to have a synagogue until 1932 and continues to maintain the old Jewish cemetery.

 The hinterland village of Bochin has its own, unnamed, evangelical-lutheran church built in 1894.